Accessories and Tools

 The handle on the tube cutter can be removed, so it can be stuck on a vice.
 Open de handle on the top to put a tube in the V shaped grove.
 When you’ve set the correct length, push the handle lightly down to hold the tube in place, then saw through the tube.

 The result is always a success.
-Maybe use some sand paper to clean the cut up.
+You might need to use some sand paper to clean the cut up.

 Watch the video below to see how it works.
 It’s in Dutch, but it will be obvious how it works.

-To measure super precise the thickness of a sheet of plastic, a stroke of brass or a rod, the Micrometer will give you more accuracy than a caliper.
+To measure very accurately the thickness of a sheet of plastic, a strip of brass or a rod, the Micrometer will give you more accuracy than a caliper.
 That’s why this is my tool of choice when I need 100% certainty about the thickness of the material.